Defining Models

 assert age > 0 & age <= 120

 The name of the table is followed by its index definition.
-The (id)(username)
+The (id)(username) means that we expect both the id or username columns to be able to uniquely identify a record.

 Composite indexes are defined by listing multiple column names within a single set of parenthesis ex. (id, username)